naftaliharris/tauthon/README.md

 Backwards-incompatibilities
 ---------------------------

-There are a small handful of backwards incompatibilities introduced by Python 2.8.
+There are a small handful of backwards incompatibilities introduced by Placeholder.
 Triggering these involves checking the python version, introspection of Python internals (including the AST), or depending on errors being raised from nonexistent new features.